The Katie Osborne Lilac Garden

 History of Lilacs at RBG

 Once located on the eastern shore of Cootes Paradise, the lilac (Syringa) collection, comprising of 230 plants, was moved to the Arboretum in 1959 to accommodate the development of Highway 403.
 By 1964 Colin Osborne of Hamilton established the Katie Osborne Lilac Trust to honour the memory of his wife with the intention of expanding and maintaining the collection for the future.
-Today, the collection displays over 745 plants meaning RBG’s Lilac Collection is one of the most diverse collections on the planet.
+Today, the collection displays over 1,000 individual plants representing several hundred cultivars, meaning RBG’s collection is one of the most diverse collections of lilacs on the planet.

 Lilacs are deciduous shrubs grown for their showy and fragrant blooms in spring.
 Plant lilacs in well-drained soil in a location that receives full sun for six to eight hours a day.
 Some cultivars (cultivated varieties) with dark purple flowers will appreciate some shade to prevent flower colours from fading.
 Lilacs appreciate good air circulation as this is beneficial in combatting diseases such as powdery mildew which is non-life threatening but unsightly.
 Prompt removal of faded flowers (termed thyrses) before seed set is critical as this will increase bloom in the following year.
 Pruning immediately after flowering should remove dead, diseased and rubbing wood and encourage air flow through the plant.
 Maintaining lilacs at a height of six to nine feet keeps shrubs manageable and maintains the fragrant flowers at about head/nose height.
 To renovate an old lilac or one that is in bad shape, remove one-third of the oldest wood down to the ground in year one, halve the remaining wood in year two and the remainder in year three.
 Lilacs can be easily transplanted and moved.
 The best time to do this is August when the plants are dormant and retaining as much of the plant’s root ball as possible.